 “The Platypus,” remarked the Maharani.
 She was looking at the freighter.

 “An educated guess.
 Rather appropriate, do you not think?”

 Fenris smiled.
 The purple and white spacecraft had a curious flat projection extending from the nose of its cylindrical hull, which together with its four sets of squat landing gear did make the ship look somewhat like the strange aquatic mammal of antipodean Earth.

 “The pilot is Australian,” Fenris told her, as if that explained everything.
 “An old acquaintance of Taranis’, though I doubt you find that a reassurance.”

-"Take this," murmured the Maharani to Fenris.
+“Take this,” the Maharani murmured to Fenris.

 Fenris took the offered plasma pistol and suppressed a gleeful grin as he slipped the gun into his tunic pocket.
 He was eager to stretch his legs and did not hesitate when the Maharani indicated for him to exit first.
 A few spots of drizzle still fell but the sky was clearing to reveal an occasional glimpse of starlight.
-Fenris stepped forward to greet the approaching figure, then heard the soft tap of heels upon asphalt as the others followed from the transport and came to his side.
+Fenris stepped forward to greet the approaching figure, conscious of the soft tap of heels upon asphalt as the others followed from the transport and came to his side.
 The old man ignored him and instead reverentially bowed before the Maharani and Surya.

 “Maharani Uma!” the man cried, his voice thin and wavering.
 “I am so relieved to find you and the young Raja safe!
 These are dreadful times, truly dreadful!”